FOREX-Euro hit by fading debt hopes, core economy worries

 "If there's no action taken on plans for bank recapitalisation at the G20 then the euro will be sub $1.30 very quickly," he added.

-Highlighting the euro's vulnerability to speculation about euro zone bailout plans, the single currency trimmed some losses after euro zone officials said leaders were likely to agree to leverage their bailout fund by allowing it to guarantee a portion of newly issued debt.

-On Monday, German Finance Minister Wolfgang Schaeuble poured cold water on the euro's recent rally by saying an Oct.
+German Finance Minister Wolfgang Schaeuble poured cold water on the euro's recent rally on Monday, saying an Oct.
 23 European Union summit would not provide a "definitive solution" to the region's debt crisis.

 While some gauges of market positioning suggest speculators may still be short the euro, the amount of their euro bearish bets is likely to have declined over the course of the recent rally, leaving the euro vulnerable to more selling.

-The euro was well below a one-month high around $1.3914 hit on Monday.
-Traders said it was under near-term pressure after the break of Friday's low at $1.3720, while Asian sovereign demand was reported in the $1.3650 region.
+The common currency was well below a one-month high around $1.3914 hit on Monday on trading platform EBS.
+Traders said it was under near-term pressure after the break of Friday's low at $1.3720, with Asian sovereign demand reported in the $1.3650 region.

-Below that, technical support for the single currency lay around $1.3625, a level which fell on a trendline connecting troughs hit earlier this month.

-Technical analysts at Barclays Capital say a break below that level could push the euro down to $1.3525, a high hit on Oct.
-7.
+Key resistance was at $1.3940, around the 55-day moving average and a couple of daily highs hit in September

+"The euro was quite oversold down at the October lows near $1.3150 and in the absence of more negative news I don't think the euro can go back down there at the moment.
+The range looks like $1.36-1.40," said Adrian Schmidt, currency strategist at Lloyds Banking Group.

 FRANCE WARNING

-Worries over the health of the European economy kept pressure on the euro, after Moody's warned on Monday it may slap a negative outlook on France's triple-A credit rating in the next three months.
+Worries over the health of the European economy kept pressure on the euro, after Moody's warned on Monday it may slap a negative outlook on France's triple-A credit rating in the next three months if the country fails to make progress on crucial fiscal and economic reforms.

 The premium investors demand to hold French government bonds rather than benchmark German Bunds rose to a 16-year high on Tuesday after Moody's warned the sovereign's credit rating outlook could deteriorate.
 [ID:nL5E7LI0PR}